ading2210/poe-api/README.md

  - `chatbot` - The codename of the chatbot. (example: `capybara`)
  - `message` - The message to send to the chatbot.
  - `with_chat_break = False` - Whether the conversation context should be cleared.
+ - `timeout = 20` - The max number of seconds in between recieved chunks until a `RuntimeError` is raised.

 The function is a generator which returns the most recent version of the generated message whenever it is updated.